Protecting biodiversity and ecosystems

 • Potential impacts on terrestrial ecosystems occur mainly in the exceptional cases where we build a new production site on land that was not already used for equivalent purposes, as this would require a change of land use.
 There are no major potential impacts on marine ecosystems from our direct operations under normal conditions

 • Our most material potential impacts on biodiversity take place in our supply chain.
 These impacts arise in the paper and forest industry, as well as the plastic and metal manufacturing industries.
 Additionally, there are potential impacts on biodiversity due to the global warming potential associated with the production of the energy that we use and transportation throughout our products’ life cycle.
 The natural resources used in our packaging solutions originate mostly from forests but also, in smaller quantities, from crude oil and metallic ores, with one key raw material being aluminum.
-Forests provide the materials used in our fiber-based packaging The main impacts typically identified by the forest and paper industry are habitat degradation, the conversion of terrestrial ecosystems, hydrologic impact, and the impact on water quality for freshwater ecosystems.
+Forests provide the materials used in our fiber-based packaging solutions.
+The main impacts typically identified by the forest and paper industry are habitat degradation, the conversion of terrestrial ecosystems, hydrologic impact, and the impact on water quality for freshwater ecosystems.

-Our commitment
+Our ambition

 Preventing loss or degradation of forests is essential to mitigate climate change and manage fiber-based production systems sustainably.
 Conservation of natural habitats helps reduce the amount of greenhouse gas emissions in the atmosphere.
 Growing forests remove carbon and store them in carbon sinks.
 In biologically diverse forests, organisms can adapt to continually changing environmental conditions and maintain ecosystem functions.